-To chain Privoxy and Tor, both running on the same system, you should use the rule:
+To chain Privoxy and Tor, both running on the same system, you would use something like:

-forward-socks4 / 127.0.0.1:9050 .
+forward-socks4a / 127.0.0.1:9050 .

-The public Tor network can't be used to reach your local network, therefore it's a good idea to make some exceptions:
+The public Tor network can't be used to reach your local network, if you need to access local servers you therefore might want to make some exceptions:

-forward

-192.168../

-.

-forward

-10.../

-.

-forward

-127.../

-.
+forward 192.168.\.\/ forward 10.\.\.\/ forward 127.\.\.\/

-Unencrypted connections to systems in these address ranges will be as (un)secure as the local network is, but the alternative is that you can't reach the network at all.
+Unencrypted connections to systems in these address ranges will be as (un)secure as the local network is, but the alternative is that you can't reach the local network through Privoxy at all.
+Of course this may actually be desired and there is no reason to make these exceptions if you aren't sure you need them.